paulrostorp/vscode-jsonnet-ng/README.md

 After this, you can use the keybinding for `jsonnet.previewToSide` (by default this is `shift+ctrl+i`, or `shift+cmd+i` on macOS), and the preview pane will open as in the picture above.
+Also you can bring a preview by clicking **preview button** on the editor toolbar.

 For the formatting feature you have to configure `jsonnet.fmtExecutablePath` in you `setting.json`.
 After this you can use **Format document** feature.